moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 tags: transformation
 ---

+Sometimes we have to perform several similar edits on our source code.
-Sometimes, in order to fix a reccuring bug, or to introduce a new design pattern or to change the architecture of a portion of a software, we as developers have to perform more or less similar edits on our source code to fulfill our objective.
+This can happen in order to fix a recurring bug, to introduce a new design pattern or to change the architecture of a portion of a software.
 When many entities are concerned or when the edits to perform are complicated and take too much time, it can be interesting to consider building a transformation tool to help us and make that task easier.
 Fortunately, Moose is here to help with several modeling levels and powerful tools enabling us to build what we need!